wearetheframers/frame-core-wip/README.md

     # Queries
     queries = [
-        "What is my favorite color?",
-        "When is my next appointment?",
-        "What is the capital of France?"
-    ]
+        "What is my favorite color?", # Framer considers this question for memory retrieval "When is my next appointment?", # Framer considers this question for memory retrieval "What is the capital of France?" # Framer considers this question as general knowledge it knows ]

     for query in queries: